Home > Resources > How to record sound from Mac via Audacity

 Step 5: After capturing your needed audio, press the Stop button (the black square) and the recording will end immediately.
 You can then edit it based on your preference.

 Audacity is a great tool for recording audio from Mac, but it can be overwhelming for beginners.
-Compared with the former, the AppGeeker Screen Recorder is a more user-friendly option for recording and editing audio.
+Compared with the former, the Appgeeker Screen Recorder is a more user-friendly option for recording and editing audio.
 Additionally, not only is it able to record audio from system and microphone directly without installing a plug-in, but it can also record screen and take screenshot on your Mac.

 Download Now!